Superior UV-resistant protective film for the architectural sector

 POLIFILM PROTECTION created the solution to this problem of gradual decomposition under UV exposure, by developing a new protective film with exceptional UV resistance.
 Its polyethylene (PE) carrier film has an innovative composition, containing light-stabilising and UV-absorbing polymer additives.
 Through a rigorous development process, the protective film specialist has optimised the additive content using a UV-stabilised natural-rubber based glue to give the PE film excellent resistance to UV radiation whilst still maintaining the necessary surface adhesion.
 The protective film can thus withstand even extreme solar irradiation for long periods of time with no significant ageing of the polymer.
 After use, it can be removed in a single step without leaving any residue.
 These characteristics make it unique in the marketplace.

 Rigorous 18 month testing in Florida and Arizona

 The exceptional UV stability of the protective film has already been proven in outdoor weathering tests in Florida and Arizona.
 These USA states have some of the highest levels of UV exposure in the world and are renowned reference locations for this type of testing for many industries.

-“Even under these high levels of irradiation, after a year and a half these films could still be removed just as easily as when they were brand new” explains Thomas Mähner, head of development at POLIFILM PROTECTION.
+“Even under these high levels of irradiation, after a year and a half these films could still be removed just as easily as when they were brand new” explains Thomas Mähner, head of development of POLIFILM PROTECTION's German production and development site.
 “Our tests prove that in countries with intense solar radiation, the films can remain on the surface for up to 18 months; in western European climates this can even be up to 24 months.
 This makes it an ideal solution for a wide range of customers.
 It reduces the number of complaints and minimises the time and expense needed for reworking.
 Furthermore, global manufacturers of architectural components now only need a single film solution to use in all their markets because these films can be used anywhere in the world, no matter what the climatic conditions on site".